-Provide the following information in this section:
+Provide the following information in this section if the project is a multi-state project:

-- How will all States collaborate effectively? - Has each state participating in the project submitted the project in their State plan? - Which State is taking the coordinating role (State will be responsible for performance reporting)? - What percent of the budget is covered by each State?
+- Which other states are participating? - How will all States collaborate effectively? - Has each state participating in the project submitted the project in their State plan? - Which State is taking the coordinating role (State will be responsible for performance reporting)? - What percent of the budget is covered by each State?